-And google owns YouTube, so it would be smart to use YouTube marketing strategies to help your search engine rankings.
+And google owns YouTube, so its smart to use YouTube marketing strategies to help your search engine rankings.

-YouTube Marketing can consist of replays of talks you have given at medical conferences or patients events.
+YouTube Marketing consists of replays of talks you have given at medical conferences or patients events.

-You can have a professional videographer shoot video and take photos and turn it into your PR introductory video.
+Hire a professional videographer to shoot video and take photos and turn it into your PR introductory video.

 “Patient retention is the new patient attraction strategy of today.”That is so true if you think about it.